reflex-frp/reflex-examples/README.md

 - an example of runEventWriter and its usage
 - a host example
-- how to set cors policy with pointers for the server side
 - debuggind aids (tracing, how to write to console, etc)
+- how to debug when using different backends (like webkit2gtk)
 - where to find api-docs (on nixos), how to control the hoogle-building for you own modules
 - more learning aids, like good links to fix/mfix explanations and how to recognize when the laziness is lost with fix/mfix
-- when to use jsaddle libs (import JSDOM) and when ghcjs (import GHCJS.DOM)
+- how to set cors policy with pointers for the server side